gplanchat/MagentoConnectorBundle/Resources/doc/userguide.md

 - short_description
 - tax_class_id

 Also note that you should NEVER try to change/update attributes on Akeneo that are of system type on Magento side (except if you really want to completely break your Magento install).

-Your Akeneo attributes need to have type corresponding to Magento attribute types. (see below Attribute type mapping)
+Your Akeneo attributes need to have type corresponding to Magento attribute types (see below Attribute type mapping).

-You can now create export jobs.
+However, this rule **doesn't apply to tax_class_id**.
+This particular attribute must be a **number type** on Akeneo side.
+Indeed, even if it is a simple select attribute on Magento side, the soap api will expect a number when exporting products.
+This number corresponds to the id of the product tax class.
+By default, these Magento values are 0 (none), 2 (taxable goods), and 4 (shipping).
+You can access these values on Magento admin panel: `Sales > Tax > Product Tax Classes`.

 ## Attribute type mapping